chenfengxu714/StreamDiffusionV2/README.md

 We are grateful to the team members of [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) for their support.
 We also thank [First Intelligence](https://first-intelligence.com) and [Daydream](https://docs.daydream.live/) team for their great feedback.

+We also especially thank DayDream team for the great collaboration and incorporating our StreamDiffusionV2 pipeline into their cool [Demo UI](https://github.com/daydreamlive/scope).

 ## Citation